NREL/Panel-Segmentation/README.md

 image on a pixel-by-pixel basis, using an image segmentation model (VGG16Net_ConvTranpose_complete.h5).
 - Using connected components clustering, isolate individual solar arrays in the masked image.
 - Perform azimuth estimation on each solar array cluster in the masked image.
+- Using an object detection model (Faster R-CNN Resnet 50 trained via transfer learning), detect and classify mounting type and configuration of solar installations in satellite imagery.
+This includes classification of fixed tilt, single-axis trackers, and double-axis trackers, as well as the rooftop, ground, and carport mounting configurations.

 To install Panel-Segmentation, perform the following steps: